bnb-chain/bnb-chain.github.io/docs/BSCtestnet.md

 **Steps to claim testnet BNB:**

-1. Create a new Wallet of Binance Smart Chain testnet with [MetaMask or MathWallet](https://docs.binance.org/wallets/bsc-wallets.html)
+1. Create a new Wallet of BNB Smart Chain testnet with [MetaMask or MathWallet](https://docs.binance.org/wallets/bsc-wallets.html)
 2. Get Testnet Fund: https://testnet.binance.org/faucet-smart

-To request funds, please make a tweet with your Binance Smart Chain address pasted into the contents.
+To request funds, please make a tweet with your BNB Smart Chain address pasted into the contents.
 Then, copy-paste the tweets URL!
 **BNB** will be sent to your BSC wallet right away.

-3. Transfer From Binance Smart Chain to Binance Chain
+3. Transfer From BNB Smart Chain to Binance Chain

 You can use [Binance Extension Wallet](https://docs.binance.org/smart-chain/wallet/binance.html#transfer-testnet-bnb-from-bsc-to-bc) for cross-chain transfer.